 Following the death of the company’s first chairman, Marmite was acquired by Bovril in 1924.

-The Burton factory relocated about a mile to Wellington Road in 1952.
+The Burton factory was relocated to Wellington Street from 1952.

-A new factory to produce both Bovril and Marmite was opened in Burton upon Trent at a cost of £1 million in 1968.
+A new £1 million factory was established at Burton upon Trent to produce both Bovril and Marmite from 1968.
 The factory employed 450 people.

 Unilever, the Anglo-Dutch consumer goods company, acquired Marmite in 2000.